Tyrone Wheatley Jr.: Las Vegas Raiders

 On May 15, 2022, Wheatley signed with the Las Vegas Raiders.

 On August 16, 2022, Wheatley was waived by the Raiders.

 Cleveland Browns

 On September 20, 2022, Wheatley signed with the practice squad of the Cleveland Browns.
 He signed a reserve/future contract on January 9, 2023.

+New England Patriots

+On August 27, 2023, Wheatley was traded to the New England Patriots in exchange for Pierre Strong Jr. Wheatley played in the first two games of the season on special teams.
+He was placed on injured reserve on October 14, 2023, with a knee injury.
+His 21-day window to return from IR was opened on December 13 but was not activated before the season's end.

+On August 2, 2024, Wheatley was waived/injured by the Patriots.

+Atlanta Falcons

+On October 21, 2024, Wheatley was signed to the Atlanta Falcons practice squad.
+He signed a reserve/future contract with Atlanta on January 6, 2025.
+On August 14, Wheatley was waived by the Falcons with an injury designation.

 Personal life

 Wheatley is the son of Tyrone Wheatley, former Michigan running back and first-round NFL draft pick.
-Wheatley Sr. is currently the running backs coach of the Denver Broncos.
+Wheatley Sr. is currently the head coach at Wayne State.